-A teacher who is qualified to work with pregnant women should be able to adapt the exercises to suit your changing body at each stage of your pregnancy.
+- Tell the instructor that you are pregnant before you start.
+They should be able to adapt the exercises to suit your changing body at each stage of your pregnancy.

 - Your centre of gravity will change during pregnancy so you are more likely to lose your balance.
 Move slowly and use support, such as a wall or a chair.

 - Follow your teacher’s advice on which exercises are suitable if you have any particular conditions during pregnancy.
 For example, you may not be able to move your legs apart if you have pelvic girdle pain (PGP)/symphysis pubis dysfunction (SPD).
 If you have separated tummy muscles (diastasis recti), you should avoid exercises that involve a lot of core strength, such as the plank.

 - Keep cool ‒ avoid types of pilates that involve heat.

 - Be careful not to overstretch or push yourself too hard.
 You are more at risk of injury during pregnancy because your body produces a hormone called relaxin, which softens the tissue between your joints.